 If you have not yet picked a paediatrician, now is the time to run through your resources and select one.
 Ask your local friends or family members for referrals, and ensure to call ahead to schedule a tour to gauge your comfort with the doctor.

 As you enter the last month of your pregnancy, you get nearer to the labor and delivery day.
 So, pack your hospital/birth bag to avoid any last-minute hassle or anxiety.
 Here is a brief checklist of what your birth bag should ideally have:

 ◾ Maternity clothes

 As you enter the 36th week of pregnancy, schedule a weekly appointment with your doctor for a routine checkup and ensure all your vitals are in place.

-The mucus plug is a thick sticky plug formed between the uterus and vaginal canal to prevent any bacterial infection from entering the uterus.
-Unfortunately, you will soon be losing this plug, so make sure you read everything about losing your mucus plug here!
+The mucus plug is a thick sticky plug formed between the uterus and the vaginal canal to prevent any bacterial infection from entering the uterus.
+Unfortunately, you will soon lose this plug, so read everything about losing your mucus plug here!

 The last few weeks of your preganancy are physically challenging as your baby has dropped into the pelvic cavity, causing your pain and discomfort.
 But remember that it is just a few days before you hold the little bundle of joy in your arms.
 So make most of this time to educate yourself about the delivery procedure, and run some last-minute errands before the baby arrives.

 Q1: How many months are 36 weeks pregnant?